jmecono85/configure-ad/README.md

 - Go to "Active Directory Users and Computers"
 - Right Click (mydomain.com) --> Find --> enter user (jag.jut) --> Right Click on user --> select ENABLE ACCOUNT OR DISABLE ACCOUNT.

+Step 12 Create sample file shares with various permissions
+- Connect/log into DC-1 as your domain admin account (mydomain.com\jane_admin)
+- On DC-1, on the C:\ drive, create 3 folders: “read-access”, “write-access”, “no-access”
+- Set the following permissions (share the folder)
+- Folder: “read-access”, Group: “Domain Users”, Permission: “Read”
+- Folder: “write-access”,  Group: “Domain Users”, Permissions: “Read/Write”
+- Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write"
+- Connect/log into Client-1 as a normal user (mydomain.com\jag.jut)
+- Attempt to access file shares as a normal user (jag.jut)
+- Navigate to the shared folder (start, run, \\dc-1)
+- Try to access each of the folders and verify permission

 <h2>Deployment and Configuration Step 1</h2>